 Useful for day to day transactions

 The price of Bitcoin has gone up significantly in the past few years.
-As the value of a “whole” Bitcoin increased, to be useful for day to day transactions, people started accounting in smaller units.
+As the value of a one Bitcoin increased, to be useful for day to day transactions, people started using smaller units.

 Basic Bitcoin units of measurement